Adarshtechy/rock-paper-scissors/README.md

-# RPS Arena 🎮
-### Rock • Paper • Scissors Web Game
+## Rock • Paper • Scissors Web Game🎮

-**RPS Arena** is a modern and interactive **Rock Paper Scissors** web application built using pure front-end technologies.
+This is a modern and interactive **Rock Paper Scissors** web application built using pure front-end technologies.
 It delivers a clean UI, smooth interactions, and an engaging gameplay experience directly in the browser.

 ## ✨ Features

   - 🎯 Classic Rock, Paper & Scissors gameplay
   - 🤖 Computer-based opponent
   - ⚡ Instant win/lose/draw results
   - 📱 Fully responsive layout
   - 🎨 Clean & minimal UI design
   - 🧠 Randomized computer moves

 ## 🎮 How to Play